beinnor/technical_fcc/markdown/content.md

 # Aside

-The `<aside>` tag defines some content aside from the content it is placed in.
-The aside content should be related to the surrounding content.
+The `<aside>` tag defines a block of content that is only indirectly related to the main content.
+It could for example be a sidebar containing further information about something which is mentioned in the main content.

 ```
 <p>Today I finished yet another project on freecodecamp :).</p>